 n - Number of events

 In this scenario, beta is the parameter that is being calculated.
 The calculations are performed using a two-sided (≠) alternative where the null hypothesis assumes the risk ratio is one.
 The rest of the parameters can be manipulated to calculate the power.
-The nEvents function uses the pnorm function to calculate the power.
+The nEvents function uses the pnorm function of the normal distribution to calculate the power.

 3.5.3 Inputs and Outputs